OndrejHome/ansible.ha-cluster-pacemaker/README.md

 ha-cluster-pacemaker
 =========

-Role for configuring basic pacemaker cluster on CentOS/RHEL 6/7 systems.
+Role for configuring and expanding basic pacemaker cluster on CentOS/RHEL 6/7 systems.

 Requirements
 ------------